BREAKING

 Daniel Jester — Analyst, BMO Capital Markets

-Hey, great, Good evening.
+Hey, great.
+Good evening.
 Thank you for taking my question.
-Maybe, you know, in the slide deck there was a good story about ServiceMax and an expansion there.
-You know, last year was maybe a little bit of a tougher year for ServiceMax and so maybe just an update about what we’re, what we’re seeing there and in terms of the cross sell opportunity for fiscal 26, thank you so much.
+Maybe in the slide deck, there was a good story about ServiceMax and expansion there.
+Last year, maybe a little bit of a tougher year for ServiceMax.
+And so maybe just an update about what we’re seeing there and in terms of the cross-sell opportunity for fiscal ’26.
+Thank you so much.

 Neil Barua — President and Chief Executive Officer

-Yeah, and as part of the alignment we go vertical and start to look at how we rebalance just the go to market teams.
-We’ve made this a very important part of our elevated messaging and so it’s being brought to market more widely.
-In addition, we, you know, on a tactical level really instituted as part of the comp plans in a way to make sure that everybody’s got some incentive to bring this in front of the customers.
-So in addition to the benefit to the customer, there’s internal benefits also.
-So we’re trying to make sure the whole company’s aligned to get the Message out.
+Yeah.
+And as part of the alignment to go vertical and start to look at how we rebalance just the go-to-market teams, we’ve made this a very important part of our elevated messaging.
+And so it’s being brought to market more widely.
+In addition, we, on a tactical level, really instituted as part of the comp plans in a way to make sure that everybody’s got some incentive to bring this in front of the customers.
+So in addition to the benefit of the customer, there’s internal benefits also.
+So we’re trying to make sure the whole company is aligned to get the message out.

 Daniel Jester — Analyst, BMO Capital Markets